rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

 The following prerequisites are required to follow the example in this article:

-- An Amazon Elastic Compute Cloud (EC2) instance on AWS with root access that is running the Spring web application on Apache Tomcat.
+- An Amazon Elastic Compute Cloud (EC2) instance on AWS with root access that's running the Spring web application on Apache Tomcat.
 - A valid and enabled account on Rackspace Cloud.

 ### Preparation